terryaney/Documentation.Camelot/RBLe/CalcEngines.md

 - Only export a column if it is turned on.
 You can control whether or not specific columns get exported by providing a 'special' row with an id of on.
 Then if you place a 1 in the columns you want exported, all other columns that are blank or have 0 in the column will not be exported.
 Important: If you provide a on your, you must make sure to provide the correct 1 or 0 value for **every** column in the table.
 - Convert `<<` to `<` and `>>` to `>` to facilitate HTML syntax in results.
 If you need to provide HTML coding (i.e. bolding, hyperlinks, italics, etc.) in your result, you need to put double up value html brackets.
 For example `<<b>>bold<</b>>` or `<<i>>italics<</i>>`.
 You may want to consult with KAT for valid HTML syntax given the functionality you desire.

 Almost all tables are 'generic' and completely defined by Conduent; however, the navigation and contents tables are for specific processing and have column names that are only applicable when used in the context of those tables.
-This special processing is discussed in the [Evolution ResultBuilder Framework](Evolution.ResultBuilder.md) section.
+This special processing is discussed in the [ResultBuilder Framework](Evolution.ResultBuilder.md) section.

 #### RBLUpdate – MHA Calculated Data Load